Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 \subsubsection{Continuous stirred tank reactor}

-The CSTR describes a chemical process following non-linear dynamics~\cite{uppal1974dynamic}.
+The continuous stirred tank reactor (CSTR) describes a chemical process that is governed by non-linear dynamics~\cite{uppal1974dynamic}.
 The CSTR consists of a main tank that contains a mixture of chemicals and a cooling jacket around the main tank.
-A visualization of the CSTR is presented in Figure~\ref{Fig: visualization}C. To optimise the chemical process inside the main tank, the temperature has to be stabilised around a setpoint temperature.
-The temperature in the cooling jacket can be influenced directly by altering the input flow of coolant, which in turn affects the temperature in the main tank.
-The dynamics of the CSTR are defined as in~\cite{antonelli2003continuous}, extended with a Wiener process to incorporate stochasticity.
-Let $\mathbf{x} = (c, T_r, T_c)^\top$.
-The CSTR defined as a stochastic first-order system
+A visualisation of the CSTR is presented in Fig.~\ref{Fig: cstr_all}a.
+To optimise the chemical process inside the main tank, the temperature has to be stabilised around a setpoint temperature.
+The temperature in the cooling jacket can be influenced directly by altering the input flow of coolant, which in turn affects the temperature in the main tank. in our experiment, the parameters of the CSTR are varied in every trial (Table~III).
+The policy receives noisy observations of the temperature in the reactor and cooling jacket, but the concentration is not observed.
+The function set of the GP algorithm is extended to include the exponential and logarithmic functions to aid expressions to deal with the values of the temperatures, which typically range between 200 and 600.
+The dynamics and the values of the environment's parameters are detailed in Appendix D, as well as the fitness function.